Kingsborough Houses-Kingsborough Extension: Artist and architect

+The grounds of Kingsborough Houses in 2025.

 The cast-stone frieze, Green Pastures: The Walls of Jericho, created was created by Richmond Barthé through the Works Progress Administration (WPA) in 1938.
 Originally intended for the Harlem River Houses, an African-American public housing development, Barthé created the site-specific work for an amphitheater.
 The piece consists of scenes from the Old Testament through the eyes of an African-American child, inspired by the play The Green Pastures.
 After completion, the panels were placed in storage until 1941 when they were installed at the Kingsborough Houses, a majority white development.
 By 2018, the frieze was in disrepair with NYCHA unable to fund due to capital needs.
 As of 2021, the deferred maintenance and repair costs to restore the frieze are estimated to be nearly $1.8 million dollars.
+The frieze was fully restored in 2025.

 Landscape architect Gilmore Clarke designed the development's grounds in a style reminiscent of city parks of the time.

 The Kingsborough Extension was designed by architects Morris Ketchum Jr. & Associates.